mikeblazanin/gcplyr/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version (1.1.0) I have:

-* There are not yet any published works describing the methods in this package.
-When there are they will be added to the description field of the DESCRIPTION file.
-In the meantime, I have added a link to the github repo where documentation is available for the methods.
+* Added a link to the github repo where documentation for the methods in this package is available to the description field of the DESCRIPTION file.
+There are not yet any published works describing these methods; when there are they will be added to the package DESCRIPTION.

-* I added \value for all exported methods (only make_tidydesign was missing one)
+* Added \value for all exported methods (only make_tidydesign was missing one)

-* Cut the build time for vignettes in half

-In previous resubmission (v1.0.0), I had:

-* Replaced all directed quotes in DESCRIPTION with undirected quotes

-* Changed links in README to be absolute

-Note that there is currently no doi or arXiv paper out to be added to the package DESCRIPTION.
-One is in-prep and once available will be added to the DESCRIPTION and the package re-released.
+* Changed the behavior of write_blocks so that it does not write by default in the user's home filespace.
+Users must now specify a file name or NULL for the `file` argument (in which case the file name will be inferred from other arguments).
+No other functions write to files.

+* Checked all vignettes and tests, and believe they all only write files to tempdir() or tempfile().
+No examples write to files.

 ## R CMD check results

 There were no ERRORs or WARNINGs

-There were 2 NOTEs:
+There was 1 NOTE:

 * This is a new submission to CRAN

-* gcplyr is the name of the package and not misspelled

 ## Downstream dependencies
 There are currently no downstream dependencies for this package